replicatedhq/help-center/content/docs/kubernetes/customer-installations/add-nodes.md

 Additionally, the node join script can be generated using the CLI command `replicatedctl cluster node-join-script`.
 For more information please refer to the documentation [here](https://help.replicated.com/api/replicatedctl/replicatedctl_cluster_node-join-script/).

-The join script will add Docker and all dependencies for a worker node in a Kubernetes cluster, then join the cluster through the master node.
+The join script will add Docker and all dependencies for a secondary node in a Kubernetes cluster, then join the cluster through the primary node.

 ![Add Node Script](/images/post-screens/add-node-k8s.png)